wellcomecollection/docs/rfcs/048-concepts-rfcs/README.md

 ## Context

 We are now starting work on introducing "concepts" to the Wellcome digital platform: identifiable entities like subjects, people, organisations, genres, etc. Works can be tagged with concepts, and concepts can be linked to other concepts by (for example) predicates, in this way forming a knowledge graph.
-There is a future possibility to infer a work's subjects, as well as manual tagging.
+We will start by using concepts that are manually tagged in the source catalogues, and in future we might infer a work's concepts.

 This opens the door to a variety of possible user outcomes.
 A small number of these might be...